Skip to main content

 The Therapist Who Understood Grinding: Gaming Therapy

 Regular therapy felt like a language I didn’t speak.
 Then a friend linked me to a therapist who specialised in gaming therapy.
-We didn’t just talk about my week; we used Stardew Valley to explore my relationship with progress and perfectionism.
+We didn’t just talk about my week; we used Unpacking to explore my relationship with progress and perfectionism.
 She pointed out how I couldn’t let a single in-game day go unoptimised and how that bled into my self-worth.
 Structured gaming sessions became a mirror.
 I finally understood that my burnout wasn’t from games, but from treating my entire life like a leaderboard.

 The Guild for Young Players: YoungMinds